wonghoi/enhanced_session_linux/README.md

 ## Ubuntu specific lines used in this script
 This section provides hints for those who want to adapt this script for different setups

+### Depends on systemd (systemctl)
+Not just my code starting pulseaudio, but linux-vm-tool uses it as well.
+Ubuntu defaults to systemd for now

 ### apt package manager (Debian based)
 Ubuntu is Debian based, which uses apt.
 You'll need to adapt the apt with pacman if you use arch from linux-vm-tools.